-Module Decision makers Developers A: New procedures and innovative approaches in multimedia and home automation integration Goals: Same as decision makers plus providing hands-on experiences with the Amigo middleware.
-Especially, training on how to use the framework and how to create context sources and develop services, is provided.
+Module Decision makers Developers A: New procedures and innovative approaches in multimedia and home automation integration Goals: After the training the decision makers shall have a high level understanding of the problems that arise from integrating current devices using currently available solutions.
+Further, they know the benefits of applying Amigo technology for integration.
 B: Interoperability in managed home networks Goals: Decision makers shall have a high level view on the interoperability issues and how they are addressed in Amigo.
 Goals: Same as decision makers.
 Additionally, developers shall gain experience with implementing and using plain and semantic based service discovery within Amigo.
-C: Interaction design Goals: Decision makers shall have an overview on the UI concepts that are supported by Amigo.
-Goals: Same as decision makers.
-Additionally, developers will gain experience with creating user interfaces based on the Amigo middleware.
-D: Context awareness in Aml-systems Goals: Decision makers shall learn about the importance of context-awareness for future products.
-Goals: Same as decision makers.
-In addition, developers will learn how to semantically model context information using ontology tools and languages.
+C: Interaction design Goals : Decision makers shall have an overview on the UI concepts that are supported by Amigo.
+Goals: Same as decision makers Additionally, developers will gain experience with creating use interfaces based on the Amigo middleware.
+D: Context awareness in Aml- systems Goals: Decision makers shall learn about the importance of context-awareness for future products.
+Goals: Same as decision makers In addition, developers will learn how to semantically model contex information using ontology tools and languages.
 E: Addressing security and privacy issues in AmI-systems Goals: Decision makers will become sensible to the security threads within a connected home.
 Further, they get a brief introduction on technologies that are common to establish security and how these technologies are applied in Amigo.
 Goals: Same as decision makers.
 In addition, developers will gain hands on experience by designing and implementing security using the concepts and mechanisms provided by Amigo.